 For most programs, applicants with bachelor's degrees in any field from an accredited institution are eligible to apply for admission to the graduate programs of the School of Public and Environmental Affairs.

-Application Submission
+Application Information about graduate study, including literature and application materials, may be obtained from the School of Public and Environmental Affairs Web site (www.spea.iupui.edu) or here for more information.